 The Link ID subfield specifies a value that uniquely identifies the link that the AP affiliated with the AP MLD is operating on.

-The STA Profile subfield only contains: the EDCA Parameter Set element defined in 9.4.2.28 (EDCA Parameter Set element) which carries the EDCA parameter information used for priority access on the link identified by the Link ID in the STA Control field.
+The STA Profile subfield optionally contains the following two elements:

+The EDCA Parameter Set element defined in 9.4.2.28 (EDCA Parameter Set element) which carries the EDCA parameter information used for priority access on the link identified by the Link ID in the STA Control field, and

-t
+The MU EDCA Parameter Set element defined in 9.4.2.251 (MU EDCA Parameter Set element) which carries the MU EDCA parameter information used for MU priority access on the link identified by the Link ID in the STA Control field. (#4178).

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.